 Here are some of the features of Copper Banking account:

-Track spending, create savings categories and even set up auto contributions to categories such as college fund or a car fund.
+Track spending, create savings categories, and even set up auto contributions to categories such as a college fund or a car fund.

-Funding to the teens Copper Wallet is done through a parent account which is linked to an existing checking account with a different bank.
+Funding to the teen’s Copper Wallet is done through a parent account linked to an existing checking account with a different bank.

-Additionally, refilling the card can be done by setting up direct deposit to the checking account.
+Additionally, the card can be refilled by setting up direct deposit to the checking account.

 Learn More: Copper Banking Review: Is this Bank Account For Teens Worth It?